kmcgurty/TDU/README.md

 ## Todo
 * SSL
-* Account verification (after SSL).
+* Account verification.
 Usernames are not unique as of writing.
 * Copy/paste
 * User roles [Admin/Mod/VIP]
 * More work on the server needs to be done (including the website)